| CHAPTER

 modest about his own contributions to knowledge and research, has made profound contributions.
 This conclusion had been intuitively

 determined before launching this research project.
+In light of the dissertation

 title, Did Joe Lyons Kincheloe